Christine K. Cassel

 Christine K. Cassel is an American physician, author, and professor specializing in geriatric medicine, medical ethics and quality of care.
-She is a Professor of Medicine at University of California, San Francisco.
-She was planning dean of the new Kaiser Permanente School of Medicine from 2016-2018.
+She is a professor of medicine at the University of California, San Francisco (UCSF).
+She was planning dean of the new Kaiser Permanente School of Medicine from 2016 to 2018.
 Until March 2016, she was president and CEO of the National Quality Forum.
 Previously, Cassel served as president and CEO of the American Board of Internal Medicine and the ABIM Foundation.

 Education

 A graduate of the University of Chicago, Cassel received her medical degree from the University of Massachusetts Medical School and completed a residency in internal medicine at the Children's Hospital of San Francisco and a fellowship in geriatrics at the Veterans Administration Medical Center in Portland, Oregon.
 Additionally, she completed a bioethics health policy fellowship program at the University of California, San Francisco.
-Cassel is board certified by the American Board of Internal Medicine in internal medicine and geriatric medicine though she does not participate in the Maintenance of Certification (MOC) program.
-She received an honorary degree from NYIT in 2016.
+Cassel is board certified by the American Board of Internal Medicine in internal medicine and geriatric medicine.
+Cassel's many honors include being elected to fellowship in the Royal Academy of Medicine of London and the Royal College of Physicians and Surgeons of Canada.
+She has received several honorary degrees, and was awarded the Walsh McDermott Award for service to the National Academy of Medicine.

 Career

+Cassel's career in academic medicine included leadership positions as chief of general integral medicine at the University of Chicago, chair of the Department of Geriatrics at Mount Sinai Medical Center and dean of the School of Medicine at Oregon Health Sciences Center.

+In the 1980s Cassel was active in the physician movement to reduce the threat of nuclear war.
+She served on the board of Physicians for Social Responsibility and was president in 1985 when the group was awarded the Nobel Peace Prize as part of the International Physicians for Prevention of Nuclear War.

+In 2003 she was selected as the president and CEO of the American Board of Internal Medicine, a post she held for 10 years.

+During this time she worked to align specialty board certification with the growing demands for quality measurement and accountability in health care, leading to some controversy.
+While at ABIM she led the founding of the Choosing Wisely movement, linking physician and consumer interests in reducing the use of low-value care.

+In 2013, Cassel was recruited to lead the National Quality Forum (NQF) as president and CEO.
+The NQF was established as a consequence of the National Commission on Healthcare Quality and Consumer Protection, which she served as commissioner.
+It is a nonprofit organization that endorses national standards for measuring health care quality.
+She became known as a physician leader in healthcare quality, dealing with the complexities of a multi-stakeholder consensus organization.
+During her tenure, NQF continued to play a central role in U.S. health policy, particularly in the development of quality metrics tied to Medicare reimbursement and health system performance evaluation.